naiyoma/bitcoin-core-notes/p2p/fingeprinting-nodes/fuzzing_repost2.md

 now nearly every pair has at least one shared peer that also falls within that range

 so +/-days breaks correlation not by hiding the real match but by surrounding it with false positives - the unique bridges become ambiguous. (this defeats an attacker who fixes the window to the fuzz range; a smarter likelihood-based attacker might still pick the true match out, which is the next thing to test.)

+if you had 1 then fuzzed by - 5
+then another 1 and then fuzzed by - 5
+-5 - 5 = 10